 Click Next.
 Configure the Application Address, Port, and Protocol for the application, and then click OK.

-To trace application access, enable the Web Application Access Reinforcement feature.
-Select Access Tracing, choose the field name to add to the HTTP header, and then fetch it from your business service.
+To trace access to the application, enable the Web Application Access Reinforcement feature.
+Select Access Tracing, choose the fields to add to the HTTP header, and then extract the information from your application.

 Step 5: Create a zero trust policy